 Are you wondering, “what are AA meetings like?” as you begin your recovery from alcohol addiction?
 The truth is, your experience may be very different from someone else’s.
-Although AA follows the 12-step philosophy, your particular experience depends on the people who attend meetings with you.
+12 step addiction treatment programs follow the 12-step philosophy, but your particular experience depends on the people who attend meetings with you.

 About Alcoholics Anonymous